CoBrALab/RABIES/README.md

                         CPUs.
 This option only applies to the MultiProc execution plugin, otherwise it is set to 1. (default:
                         12)
-  --min_proc MIN_PROC   For SGE parallel processing, specify the minimal
+  --scale_min_memory SCALE_MIN_MEMORY
-                        number of nodes to be assigned. (default: 1) --data_type DATA_TYPE
+                        For a parallel execution with MultiProc, the minimal memory attributed to nodes can be scaled with this multiplier to avoid memory crashes. (default: 1.0) --min_proc MIN_PROC   For SGE parallel processing, specify the minimal number of nodes to be assigned to avoid memory crashes. (default: 1) --data_type DATA_TYPE
                         Specify data format outputs to control for file size among 'int16','int32','float32' and 'float64'.